bnpannell/MEIS_Methodology/README.md

 ## Parameters File
-Update the parameters file to your desired specifications in order to prepare custom data for entry into IMPLAN.
+Update the parameters file to your desired specifications in order to prepare custom defense spending data for entry into IMPLAN.

+### General Global Variables

+#need file naming conventions
+f_year = "2020" #Fiscal year of target data
+year = "2021" #report output year
+state = "CALIFORNIA"

 ### USAspending.gov Filters
 With the exception of 'tier_name,' variables under "Required" MUST have an accepted value entry or the USAspending API will not run.